Azure/open-service-broker-azure/docs/modules/mssql.md

 ###### Kubernetes

-The `contrib/k8s/examples/sql/advanced/sql-database-instance.yaml` can be used to provision the `database-only` plan.
+The `contrib/k8s/examples/sql/advanced/sql-database-instance.yaml` can be used to provision the `basic` plan.
 This can be done with the following example:

 ```console
 kubectl create -f ../../contrib/k8s/examples/sql/advanced/sql-database-instance.yaml